AhmedJavaboy/Login-Challenge/README.md

 ##### About tests

 All tests are writen via [Jasmine](https://github.com/jasmine/jasmine).
-I focused on email validation methods more that testing ui because they were very critical to be able to match requirement.
+I focused on email validation methods more than testing ui because they were very critical to be able to match requirement.

 ##### To add to my test cases
 1. open ~/src/app/data/ and you will find 4 .ts files with json